| by

 Management Consultants (IMC).
 His books have always inspired me and my

+practice.
 He was asked to share his thoughts on how to market yourself as a new

 consultant.
 His ideas and suggestions were so simple, obvious, and often